 When in doubt, turnip the beets.
 Jokes aside, reaching for plants is a great tip when faced with a large buffet of tempting unhealthy foods.
 It’s not fun when you realize that what started as a casual bite of an artery-clogging delight, lead to a handful of blood sugar spiking treats, and turned into a lot of unhealthy eating.
 Before you head out to the next celebration, fill up on plants.
 Eating a salad, or a bowl of healthy soup, beforehand can help you feel satisfied, and in control of your hunger.
 Even when you’re in a rush, you can be successful – grab a quick piece of portable fruit, such as a pear.

 4. Make it a Party

 Healthy eating over Christmas is much easier when done with others.
 Most people around you will also want to eat healthy; a survey found 63% of Americans try to eat healthy most of the time.
 Make it a party!
 Share these eating tips for Christmas with your loved ones.
 The fresh, flavorful, vegetable-filled dishes always disappear quickly at holiday gatherings.
 Perhaps suggest a healthy-eating theme to this year’s holiday potluck?
 Or, make plans to go sledding or for a hike.
-“I really believe people who eat healthy together, exercise together, stay together – it keeps them closer,” notes Dr. Coral Arvon, Director of Behavioral Health and Wellness at the Pritikin Center.
+“I really believe people who eat healthy together, exercise together, stay together – it keeps them closer,” notes Kimberly Gomer, Director of Nutrition at the Pritikin Center.